See what questions

 Trichomoniasis is treatable and curable with medication.
 Prompt diagnosis and treatment increases the chances of preserving fertility and reducing other complications in both men and women.
 For more detailed information on treatment, refer to treatment of trichomoniasis....more »

 Trichomoniasis is quick and easy to diagnose, but a diagnosis can be missed or delayed because there are often no symptoms in men.
-Symptoms that do occur ...more misdiagnosis »
+Symptoms that do occur in men and ...more misdiagnosis »

 The following medical conditions are some of the possible